 Professors and students tailgate for the UNA football game versus Valdosta State

 "...a group of dedicated faculty with focused interest on providing the best geography education to our students." -Professor Emeritus Bill Strong

-Dr. Koti and Dr. Fleming led this trip in May where students observed peri-urbanization of Dar es Salaam, vegetative patterns of Arusha, and urban decay and sequent occupancy in Zanzibar.
+Dr. Koti and Dr. Fleming led this trip to Tanzania in May where students observed peri-urbanization of Dar es Salaam, vegetative patterns of Arusha, and urban decay and sequent occupancy in Zanzibar.